Eaton Socon Castle

 Eaton Socon Castle was a Norman fortification.
 It was constructed next to the River Great Ouse in what is now Eaton Socon, Cambridgeshire, England.

 It was hastily built during a period of civil war over the succession to the throne.
-It was mostly destroyed after 1154 and was in a ruined state in the thirteenth century, and is now merely a derelict earthwork.
-It is on private land.
+It was mostly destroyed after 1154 and was in a ruined state in the thirteenth century. it is now merely a derelict grassy earthwork and is not accessible to the public.
 Known as "The Hillings", it is a Scheduled Historic Monument with Historic England.

 History

 Hugh de Beauchamp was a Norman landowner, installed during the Norman Conquest, and based in Bedford.
 He acquired the manor of Eaton (present-day Eaton Socon) in about 1120 and it was probably he who built Eaton Socon castle.
 From 1139 to 1153 there was civil war in England as Stephen and Matilda contested the throne.

 Matilda had been nominated as successor to his throne by her father, King Henry I. While many of the barons were content with this, several of them objected to the succession, partly because she was a woman and partly because they disliked her husband, Geoffrey de Plantagenet.
 Accordingly they called on Henry's nephew Stephen to take the throne in her place.
 Armed conflict was inevitable, and during this period several simple castles were hastily constructed.

 Eaton Socon Castle has been tentatively dated to 1140; it was never completed, and it is concluded that it was one of the war emergency castles described that were hastily built by Stephen's supporters.
 It was of a simple motte-and-bailey construction with the timber-framed living quarters within the two wards of the flat bailey area and a wooden watch-tower on the top of the conical mound which was the motte.
 Very few pieces of stone have been found on the site, and it is probable that the primitive timber structure was never strengthened.

 Nevertheless it was certainly occupied during the 12th century, and the prestige of having a castle, and of the later occupancy, resulted in Eaton being promoted to the status of Lesser Barony.

 It was Stephen who succeeded to the throne in 1135, but it was Matilda's son Henry Plantagenet who succeeded to the throne when Stephen died in 1154.
 One of Henry's first commands was to order the destruction of all adulterine castles, that is, those built without royal permission during the civil war.

 It is likely that Eaton Socon Castle was demolished as part of this move, although residential accommodation may have survived: fragments of 13th-century pottery and traces of buildings from that era have been found on the site and "Lady Juliana de Beauchamp" is recorded as a resident at Eaton Socon at that time.